Dick Powell: Director

 By this stage, Powell had turned director.
 His feature debut was Split Second (1953) at RKO Pictures.
 He followed it with The Conqueror (1956), coproduced by Howard Hughes and starring John Wayne as Genghis Khan.
 The exterior scenes were filmed in St. George, Utah, downwind of U.S. above-ground atomic tests.
 The cast and crew totaled 220, and of that number, 91 had developed some form of cancer by 1981, and 46 had died of cancer by then, including Powell and Wayne.

 He directed Allyson opposite Jack Lemmon in You Can't Run Away from It (1956).
 Powell then made two war films at Fox with Robert Mitchum, The Enemy Below (1957) and The Hunters (1958).

 Television

 In the 1950s, Powell was one of the founders of Four Star Television, with Charles Boyer, David Niven, and Ida Lupino.
 He appeared in and supervised several shows for that company.
-Powell played the role of Willie Dante in Four Star Playhouse in episodes entitled "Dante's Inferno" (1952), "The Squeeze" (1953), "The Hard Way" (1953), and "The House Always Wins" (1955).
-In 1961, Howard Duff, husband of Ida Lupino, assumed the Dante role in a short-lived NBC adventure series Dante, set at a San Francisco nightclub called "Dante's Inferno".

-Powell guest-starred in numerous Four Star programs, including a 1958 appearance on the Duff-Lupino sitcom Mr. Adams and Eve.
-He appeared in 1961 on James Whitmore's legal drama The Law and Mr. Jones on ABC.
-In the episode "Everybody Versus Timmy Drayton", Powell played a colonel having problems with his son.
 Shortly before his death, Powell sang on camera for the final time in a guest-star appearance on Four Star's Ensign O'Toole, singing "The Song of the Marines", which he first sang in his 1937 film The Singing Marine.
 He hosted and occasionally starred in his Dick Powell's Zane Grey Theater on CBS from 1956 to 1961, and his final anthology series, The Dick Powell Show on NBC from 1961 through 1963; after his death, the series continued through the end of its second season (as The Dick Powell Theater), with guest hosts.